-113 Fundamentals of Soil Science.
-F. An introduction to soils from agricultural and ecological perspectives.
+113 Fundamentals of Soil Science, F. An introduction to soils from agricultural and ecological perspectives.
 Soil characteristics (texture, genesis, colloids, and plant nutrient composition) and soil classification information are presented as a basis for management and stewardship of soils.
 Lectures and laboratories.
 Prerequisites: one year of high school chemistry or equivalent.
 (Also listed as Biology 113) Mr. A. Gebben.

-201 Human Activities and Natural Environments.
+Human Activities and Natural Environments.
 F. An examination of the complex system of relationships between human activities and natural environments.
 The ecology of natural systems will be studied by examining the relationships among their dynamic components.
 Upon this framework, activities by which societies-past and present-have used, affected, and transformed their natural settings are examined.
-Not open to freshmen.
-(Also listed as Environmental Studies 201) Mr. H. Aay.
+Not open to freshman students.
+(Also listed as Environmental Studies 201.)
+Mr. H. Aay.

-210 Introduction to Cultural Geography.
+- 210 Introduction to Cultural Geography.
 F. An examination of the interactions between culture and nature in pre-agricultural, agricultural, and urban-industrial societies.
 The course explores the origins, character, content, organization, perceptions, and meanings of cultural landscapes, past and present, large and small.
 Prerequisite: 101.
-Mr. H. Aay.

-220 Urban Geography.
+Mr. H. Aay. - 220 Urban Geography.
 F. A study of the spatial organization of cities and systems of cities.
 Both the internal structure and external relations of cities receive attention.
 The historic and present-day spatial organization of infrastructure, economic life, social activities, ethnicity, institutions, and politics are examined.
 Prerequisite: 101 or one social science course.
-Mr. H. Aay.
-Not offered 1988-89.

-311 Geomorphology.
+Mr. H. Aay. - Meteorology.
+I, even-numbered years.
+Meteorology is the science that deals with the atmosphere, weather, climate, and weather forecasting.
+This course deals with the first three of these aspects of meteorology.
+Major components include: 1) consideration of the weather conditions that make up climate: temperature, solar radiation, clouds, precipitation, air pressure, and winds; 2) study of natural factors that influence weather conditions: altitude, latitude, and proximity to bodies of water and to mountains; and 3) description of climate with respect to the Earth as a whole, North America, and the Great Lakes Region.
+Some time is devoted to consideration of man's impact on climate through atmospheric pollution, and to the impact of climate on human civilization.
+Lecture, discussion, activities in observation and in weather map reading.
+Prerequisite: Geography 100 or high school chemistry or equivalent.
+Mr. R. Blankespoor. - 311 Geomorphology.
 F. The investigation of landforms and the processes which cause them.
 This course studies the erosional and depositional features resulting from rivers, glaciers, and wind, as well as coastal, gravitational, and weathering processes.
 Landforms are described and classified from field observations, topographic maps, and aerial photographs.
 Explanations of the landforms are offered through quantitative modeling of the processes.
 Laboratory, field trips.
 Prerequisite: 151.
-(Also listed as Geology 311) Mr. J. Clark.
-Not offered 1988-89.
+(Also listed as Geology 311) Mr. J. Clark. - 320 Cartography: Map Making and Interpretation.

-320 Elements of Cartography.
 Aquinas College course.
+F. Car-